Kdag-K/evm/README.md

 ## Usage

-EVM is a Go library, which is meant to be used in conjunction with a consensus system like Babble, Tendermint, Raft etc.
+EVM is a Go library, which is meant to be used in conjunction with a consensus system like kdag, Tendermint, Raft etc.

 This repo contains **Solo**, a bare-bones implementation of the consensus interface, which is used for testing or launching a standalone node.
 It relays transactions directly from Service to State.